xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

 - Install packages you need with `conda install`
 - Enjoy

-Here are some software bioinformaticians use and you may interest in, and all of them can install by conda:
+Here are some software bioinformaticians use and you may interest in as well.
+Besides, all of them can be installed by conda:

-- samtools
-- bedtools
 - bwa
 - macs2
 - STAR
 - DESeq2
+- bedtools
+- samtools
 - Seurat

 Have a try with the above and tell me any feedback in the comments.
 Thanks!